You still file US taxes from Cayman

 - Earned income only: salary, wages, self-employment income.
 Does NOT apply to investment income, capital gains, rental income, or pension distributions.

-- Limitation: the exclusion amount is per person.
-A couple who both work can each claim it.
+- Limitation: the exclusion amount is per qualifying person.
+A couple who both qualify and both have foreign earned income may each have a separate exclusion calculation.

 FBAR — Foreign Bank Account Reporting

-If the aggregate value of your foreign financial accounts exceeds $10,000 at ANY point during the year, you must file FinCEN Form 114 (FBAR).
+If the aggregate value of your foreign financial accounts exceeds $10,000 at any point during the calendar year, FBAR filing can be required.
 This is separate from your tax return and filed electronically with the Financial Crimes Enforcement Network.

 - Accounts covered: bank accounts, investment accounts, mutual funds, pension accounts, life insurance with cash value, and any account in which you have signature authority.